Overdrive is one of those vehicle-related terms that sound very cool. In reality, it is a pretty cool feature, but it is in no way exciting.

 Overdrive is a function that gives your car one extra gear, so you can drive your car at a higher speed but at a lower RPM to save fuel and stress on the engine.
-It works as an extra gear for your transmission.
+It works as one extra gear for your transmission.

 Overdrive can be referred to as several different features.
 Some older cars with a manual transmission had a button that electronically controlled the overdrive gear.
 Older automatic transmissions controlled this automatically but often still had a button to switch off the overdrive.

 These older units also have a special overdrive unit on the back of the transmission.
 This unit contained sun, planetary, and rings gears to control the overdrive gear ratio.

 Overdrive in older cars electronically engaged an extra gear on the output shaft of the transmission to let you drive at lower RPMs but higher speeds.

 Older gearboxes often had the highest gear as a 1:1 ratio, which caused the engine to rev a lot at higher speeds.
 These gearboxes often had 3 or 4 gears, and instead of rebuilding the whole gearbox for more gears, they installed an extra overdrive unit on the rear of the transmission.

 In modern vehicles, the overdrive gear is often referred to as gears with a ratio lower than 1:1, which is often the highest gear or the two highest gears.

 A gear ratio over 1:1 means that the output shaft spins faster than the input shaft on the gearbox.
 In overdrive, the gear ratio is between 0.6 to 0.8 against 1.
 This allows the car to cruise at fast speeds but a low RPM.
 In essence, the overdrive gear focuses more on producing faster wheel rotations in a minute instead of making more torque for acceleration.